ctestama/docker_drupalstack/README.md

 # Dstack

-A comprehensive local development environment for Drupal.
+A Docker-powered development environment optimized for Drupal sites.

 To Use:
 -------